mukeshsoni/xstate-viz-chrome-extension/rubber-duck.md

    warnings/errors on the side pane of the editor.
 10. Ace is not recognizing spread operator in our javascript pane and shows them as errors.
+11. We can also think about writing a reverse parser.
+It will take the xstate json state machine and spit out our simple text based representation.
+Might be helpful when someone opens this extension on a xstate.js.org/viz page which already has an existing machine.